Espresso-Aficionados/website/recommendations/coffee-scales.md

 - [Aliexpress](https://www.aliexpress.com/item/3256806899817262.html)

 #### **TIMEMORE Black Mirror Nano ($80-90USD)**
 The timemore black mirror nano is an older design and therefore doesn't have a separate display for the flow rate.
 The flow rate replaces the timer when in use.
-Despite that downside, the scale has quite a few features that the basic 2.0 and mini don't.
-The scale has an inclined display like the mhw3bomber forula smart scale which makes it easier to read while pulling espresso.
+Despite that downside, the scale has quite a few features that the basic 2.0 and mini don't have.
+The scale has an inclined display like the mhw3bomber formula smart scale which makes it easier to read while pulling espresso.
 The buttons of the scales are also on the side instead of the display.
 This makes it much less likely for sprays to accidentally press any of the buttons.
-The base plate and internal structure of the nano is CNC from aluminum.
+This does create the downside of it being easy to accidentally touch the buttons as you are trying to move or adjust the scale.
+The base plate and internal structure of the nano are CNC from aluminum.
 This allows the scale to be the most responsive and accurate of the timemore scales.
 The downside is that it also makes it the most expensive of the timemore scale and nearly $100.
 ##### Specs:
 - Size: 115mm x 100mm x 20mm
 - Weight Range: 0.1g - 2000g in 0.1g increments